Sonnet 33 by William Shakespeare unveils to us the Godly words “my Son one”.

 (14) Which three ‘till now never kept seat in one.

 The words “one of one” in the fourth line are a reference to VVriothesley’s motto (One for all – all for one) while line 10 alludes to line 53 of “The Phoenix and the Turtle” as they ‘vary to other words’.
-Therefore,“Beauty Truth and Rarity” and “Faire, kind and true” are allusions to individuals – and fundamentally the same thing, although not in a corresponding order, which in this particular instance would be this:
+Therefore,“Beauty Truth and Rarity” and “Faire, kind and true” are allusions to individuals – and fundamentally the same thing, although not in a corresponding order, which in this particular instance is represented by the following:

 Faire, kind and true = Beauty, rarity and truth (Elizabeth, VVriothesley, Oxford).